 - Include enough space for airflow and for service access.
-If installing multiple outdoor units, $\bigcirc$ avoid placing the units where the discharge of one unit will blow into the inlet side of an adjacent unit. - If an awning is built over the unit to prevent direct sunlight or rain exposure, make sure that the discharge air of the outdoor unit isn't restricted. - No obstacles to air circulation around the unit; keep proper distances from ceilings, fences, floor, walls, etc. (Install a fence to prevent pests from damaging the unit or unauthorized individuals from accessing it.)
+If installing multiple outdoor units, \bigcirc avoid placing the units where the discharge of one unit will blow into the inlet side of an adjacent unit. - If an awning is built over the unit to prevent direct sunlight or rain exposure, make sure that the discharge air of the outdoor unit isn't restricted. - No obstacles to air circulation around the unit; keep proper distances from ceilings, fences, floor, walls, etc. (Install a fence to prevent pests from damaging the unit or unauthorized individuals from accessing it.)

-Multi F Outdoor Unit (18,000, 24,000, 30,000, and 36,000 Btu/h Capacities) Service Access and Allowable Clearances Specific clearance requirements in the diagram below are for 18,000, 24,000, 30,000, 36,000 Btu/h capacities.
-The figure below shows the overall minimum clearances that must be observed for safe operation and adequate airflow around the outdoor unit.
+Multi F with LGRED Outdoor Unit (18,000, 24,000, 30,000 Capacities) Service Access and Allowable Clearances

+Specific clearance requirements in the diagram below are for (18,000, 24,000, 30,000 Btu/h capacities).
+Figure 5 shows the overall minimum clearances that must be observed for safe operation and adequate airflow around the outdoor unit.

 When placing the outdoor unit under an overhang, awning, sunroof or other "roof-like structure", observe the clearance requirements (as shown in Cases 1 and 2) for height in relation to the unit.
-To have successful service access to the outdoor unit, see the figure below for minimum spacing.
+To have successful service access to the outdoor unit, see Figure 5 for minimum spacing.
 When installing multiple outdoor units, see Cases 4 and 5 for correct spacing requirements.